Background pattern

 Children over 1 year of age and=10 kg

-• "Gastroesophageal reflux disease" (GERD).
-In this disorder, stomach acid passes into the esophagus (the tube that connects the throat with the stomach), causing pain, inflammation, and heartburn.
+• “Gastroesophageal reflux disease” (GORD).
+In this condition, stomach acid passes into the esophagus (the tube that connects the throat to the stomach), causing pain, inflammation, and heartburn.
+In children, symptoms of the disease may include return of stomach contents to the mouth (regurgitation), vomiting, and insufficient weight gain.

 Children over 4 years of age and adolescents

-• Ulcers infected by a bacteria called "Helicobacter pylori".
-If your child has this disease, it is possible that your doctor will prescribe antibiotics to treat the infection and allow the ulcer to heal.
+• Ulcers infected by a bacterium called “Helicobacter pylori”.
+If your child has this condition, your doctor may also prescribe antibiotics to treat the infection and allow the ulcer to heal.

 2. Before taking Omeprazole Korhispana

-• if you are allergic (hypersensitive) to omeprazole or to any of the other components of Omeprazol Korhispana.
+• if you are allergic (hypersensitive) to omeprazole or any of the other ingredients of Omeprazole Korhispana.

-If you are unsure, speak with your doctor or pharmacist before taking Omeprazol Korhispana.
+If you are not sure, talk to your doctor or pharmacist before taking Omeprazole Korhispana.

 • You have stomach pain or indigestion.